ecwalker/veg-patch/VegPatch/README.md

 Then add more data and add a polished UI
 [x] Add data for plants
-[] Add button in PlantDetailActivity and database function to delete an active plant [] Order plantList alphabetically?
+[x] Add button in PlantDetailActivity and database function to remove an active plant [x] Order plantList alphabetically
-[] Update weather warning logic to check for active plants (that are not frost hardy) [] Add weather warning icon
+[x] Add header in MainActivity with Summary (Num active plants) and weather summary icon [x] Update weather warning logic to check for active plants (that are not frost hardy) [] Implement weather warning activity
-[] Implement weather warning activity